 I wrote!
 Reader NotesGo to section

-“The atmosphere of the mechanical workshops is super macho.
-But we come to break that up and show that women can do it.”
-Said Noelia Pinchera, one of the ten who will receive his diploma.
+“The atmosphere of the mechanical shops is super machista.
+But we came to unstructure that and we show that women can do it.”
+Said Noelia Pinchera, one of the ten who will receive her diploma.

-“During the course we agreed that the word inclusion was the most appropriate word to define what we felt.
+“During the course we agreed that the word inclusion was best suited to define what we feel.
 Because it was the same course for everyone.
-And what men do is we, too,” he said.
+And what men do is we do, too,” he remarked.

 Noelia called on women to “encourage themselves to try other things.
 We have to break with what is said about certain tasks and knowledge.
-Because we can all learn and there are no places just for men.”
+Because we can all learn and there are no places only for men.”

-“When we started the practice I loved it because I learned how to assemble and disassemble a tire.
-The swinging.
-A complete service, from the moment in until the car leaves.”
+“When we started the practice I loved it because I learned to ride and disassemble a tire.
+The rocking.
+A complete service, from the moment the car comes in until the car comes out.”

-“Today I happened to talk to a man who was surprised that I was working at the rubber shop.
-I didn't understand what task I was doing.
-So I explained that I knew how to do everything.
-What men do, I do, too,” he laughed.
+“Today I happened to talk to a gentleman who was surprised that I worked at the gumery.
+I didn't understand what task he was doing.
+So I explained to him that he knew how to do everything.
+I do what men do, too,” he said laughing.

 Publication Date: 12/09/2019

 We suggest you continue reading the following notes:

 Eva Duarte in the early forties seemed at last to touch the sky.
 There he was when Colonel Perón wou...